Milkyway1997/Ray-Tracing-Project/README.md

 You will see the scenes shown in the screenshots folder.
 Here are some keys you can press to change the scene:

--Recursion deep: 0-5
+-Recursion Deep: 0-5

--Lights: a, p, d, s
+-Lights ON/OFF: a, p, d, s

--Reflecting Sky: y
+-Reflecting Sky ON/OFF: y

 -Day Time: m

 -Night Time: n

--Camera view: g, h, j
+-Change Camera view: g, h, j

 -Antialiasing: z